13 Incredibly Common Mistakes People Make in Their Wills

 golibtolibov/Adobe Living will

-Pro tip: Consult with a physician or other medical professional who helps you better understand what types of decisions you may need to make as part of your living will.
-A more detailed living will can help an executor as well as medical professionals to carry out your wishes.
+Consult with a physician or other medical professional who helps you better understand the decisions you may need to make as part of your living will.
+A detailed living will can help an executor and medical professionals carry out your wishes.

 Picking a bad executor